 3 – Click Selling to go to your Seller Hub.

-According to eBay, sellers can report a buyer in the following situations.
+According to eBay, you can report a buyer in the following situations.

-- The buyer is demanding something different from your original product listing.
+- The buyer is expecting something different from your original product listing.

-- You believe the buyer is making a false claim.
+- Your customer is making a false claim.

-- You believe the buyer is abusing the eBay Money-Back Guarantee or returns system.
+- You have reasons to believe the buyer is misusing the feedback, eBay Money-Back Guarantee, or returns systems.

 - A buyer has repeatedly bid and retracted bids.